sirodoht/cyanblue/README.md

 In this case, environment variables are set in the `uwsgi.ini` file.

-Also, [we use](scihublondon.org) nginx to proxy all requests to uWSGI.
+Also, nginx [is configured to proxy](scihublondon.org.conf) all requests to uWSGI.

 ## License